TheCyberBlock/CySec-Projects/AutomationScript/README.md

 ## Note
-If don't know how to run .sh scripts, this might not be the right project for you!
+If don't know how to run .sh scripts or read bash scripts, it would be advised to not run this or any other file you find on the internet.

 ### Thank you